 Long-term care facilities must separate residents who are COVID-19 positive from residents who do not have COVID-19 or who have an unknown COVID-19 status.
-Whenever possible, long-term care facilities must establish a separate, dedicated wing or unit (hereafter "dedicated space") within the facility to care for COVID-19 positive residents.
-Facilities with dedicated COVID-19 space must be capable of maintaining strict infection control practices and testing protocols.
-Facilities must make every effort to have separate staffing teams for COVID-19-positive and COVID-19-negative residents.
-These residents may transition off the dedicated space after ten days from symptom onset, if afebrile for at least 24 hours and any symptoms have improved, or, if asymptomatic, from specimen collection date of the positive COVID-19 test.
-Please note that although staff are no longer required to use full PPE, facemasks are still required when caring for recovered residents.
+Residents with COVID-19 should be placed in a private room or in a room with another confirmed COVID-19 positive individual, with the door closed, unless the room is part of a physically separate, isolation unit in the facility.
+These residents should not share a bathroom with others who are not COVID-19 positive.
+Facilities could consider designating an entire unit within the facility, with dedicated staff, to care for patients with COVID-19 infection, Dedicated means staff are assigned to only care for these residents during their shifts Residents with COVID-19 may be released from isolation after ten days from symptom onset, if afebrile for at least 24 hours and any symptoms have improved, or, if asymptomatic, ten days from specimen collection date of the positive COVID-19 test.
+Please note that although staff are no longer required to use full PPE, facemasks are still required when caring for these recovered residents.